top of page

 Programs That Make a Difference

 The NSA offers several ways for families to dive into community and support.
-NSA Chapters, available both in-person and virtually, are welcoming spaces where those who stutter and their families can share experiences and find encouragement.
-These groups are led by trained Chapter Leaders who truly get it.
+NSA Chapters, available both in-person and virtually, serve as welcoming spaces where those who stutter and their families can share experiences and find encouragement.
+These groups are led by trained Chapter Leaders who truly understand the journey.
 Parents can also gain practical tips for supporting their children at school, in social situations, and at home.

 The Annual NSA Conference: A Life-Changing Experience

-The Annual NSA Conference is another life-changing experience.
-Families gather for several days of workshops, social events, and heartfelt moments that linger long after the conference ends.
-Parents and caregivers gain insights from fellow parents and caregivers, speech-language pathologists (SLPs) and adults who stutter.
-At the same time, kids and teens are part of their own programming that is both fun and empowering, tailored to their age group.
-Even siblings and extended family members have sessions to help them understand and support the stuttering journey.
+The Annual NSA Conference is another transformative experience.
+Families gather for days filled with workshops, social events, and heartfelt moments that linger long after the conference ends.
+Parents gain insights from fellow parents, caregivers, speech-language pathologists (SLPs), and adults who stutter.
+Kids and teens enjoy their own empowering programming tailored to their age group.
+Even siblings and extended family members participate in sessions that help them understand and support the stuttering journey.

 Local Events: Big Impact, Close to Home